glbyktjys/NonPrefix_LMCacheDataset/README.md

 - Turn 4:
 If a reviewer had only read the diff, what would they likely miss compared with re-reading the full file?

-> In total: 4 user queries, 50 LLM requests in 550.841s for `testing_reRead_session` (includes user thinking time between questions).
-Essentially in these 4 turns: Turn 1: force a full-file understanding pass; Turn 2(observation turn): introduce the PR and observe whether Claude Code can answer from memory, local diff context, or by re-reading more; Turn 3: explicitly force a fresh full-file re-validation; Turn 4: verify what re-reading added over diff-only review
+> In total: 4 user queries and 50 raw records in 550.841s for `testing_reRead_session` (including user thinking time).
+The turn structure is: Turn 1 forces a full-file understanding pass; Turn 2 introduces the PR and observes whether Claude Code answers from memory, diff-local context, or fresh reads; Turn 3 explicitly forces re-validation against the full file; Turn 4 checks what re-reading added over diff-only review.

+### Traces Interpretation
+This workflow is useful for observing whether Claude Code relies on memory, diff-local reasoning, or fresh file reads after a small code change.

+What the trace shows:

+- Turn 1 builds a large file-level context, but the file is read progressively because it is too large for a single read.
+- Turn 2 adds PR and diff context on top of that existing history.
+- Turn 3 triggers fresh reads from additional untouched regions of the file.
+- Even with those fresh reads, the parent thread remains mostly prefix-friendly: Claude Code keeps prior context and appends new reads and reasoning.

+Takeaway:

+- `A + turn2 + fresh_reads` is a useful first-step workload for studying re-read behavior.
+- It is still mostly prefix-append, so it is not the strongest non-prefix or CacheBlend-style case by itself.
+- A stronger target would compress or replace earlier raw context, for example `summary(A) + turn2 + refreshed_chunks(A')`.

 # Side Notes
-Claude Code doesn't guaranteed to provide non-prefix behavior even without /compact:
+Claude Code does not guarantee non-prefix behavior even without `/compact`:
 1. Claude Code switches to a different internal persona/sub-agent thread
-2. the harness rewrites system/context blocks
+2. the harness rewrites system or context blocks
 3. retrieved context is refreshed instead of preserved verbatim
-4. some internal summarization/memory management kicks in
+4. some internal summarization or memory management kicks in